Seeing Africa - and My Father - with New Eyes

 Plan International USA made this possible.

-Without Plan my father would not have been able, no matter his desire, to initiate and complete the projects that have come into fruition in Kparatao.
+Without Plan my father would not have been able, no matter his desire, to initiate and complete the projects that have come into fruition in their town.
 Plan has provided that integral link between donor and community that is so difficult to create.

 I am so grateful to Plan for making it possible for people like my dad to fund specific projects.
 It has shown me that one person who cares enough really can make a difference in the lives of a child, a family, or even a village.